Blood Clotting Disorders in Children

 When should I call my child's healthcare provider?

-Call your child's healthcare provider if your child has symptoms of a deep vein thrombosis, chest pain, shortness of breath, or clots anywhere in the body.
+Call your child's healthcare provider if your child has symptoms of deep vein thrombosis, chest pain, shortness of breath, or clots anywhere in the body.

 Key points about blood-clotting disorders in children